-Bill Maher Apologizes For Racial Slur During 'Real Time'
+Bill Maher Is "Very Sorry" For The Racial Slur He Used During 'Real Time'

 Bill Maher didn't hold back on the Friday night episode of his HBO show, Real Talk, and as a result, he received major criticism for the racial slur he chose to use.